Under Small Claims Rule 7.3 - Mediation for claims between $10,000 and $25,000

 a) Mediate BC, as promptly as practicable after receiving the request, provides written confirmation of receipt of the request to all of the parties.

-b) Mediate BC's written confirmation includes a request that, within 5 working days, the parties indicate when they would be able to attend a mediation session.
+b) Mediate BC's written confirmation includes a request that, within 7 days, the parties indicate when they would be able to attend a mediation session.

 3) How does Mediate BC select the mediator?